History

 1947

-- Fundraising Campaign: Due to the growth and redistribution of the population of Toronto, a special fundraising campaign was undertaken by the Toronto YMCA and Toronto YWCA to raise $2,121,000.
+- Due to the growth and redistribution of Toronto's population, the Toronto YMCA and Toronto YWCA undertook a special fundraising campaign that would raise $2.1 million.

-- The objectives of the campaign were to build new community-type branches; build a new YWCA residence; build a 300 room YMCA residence annex of the Central Y; recondition and modernize the Broadview, Central and West End branches and make a $100,000 donation to the World Youth Fund.
+- Campaign objectives included: building new community-type branches, a new YWCA residence, and a 300-room YMCA residence annex of the Central Y; reconditioning and modernizing the Broadview, Central, and West End branches; and making a $100,000 donation to the World Youth Fund.

 1948

-- The Etobicoke YMCA-YWCA was organized as a community-type branch of the Toronto YMCA.
-A temporary office was found above a real estate firm on Bloor St.
+- The Etobicoke YMCA-YWCA was organized as a community branch of the Toronto YMCA.
+A temporary office was located above a real estate firm on Bloor Street.

 1949

-- The Danforth-East York YMCA building, a community YMCA, was opened in October 1949.
-It was located at 900 Coxwell Ave.
+- The Danforth-East York YMCA building was opened in October at 900 Coxwell Avenue.

 - The Toronto YMCA Counselling Service was certified as an approved agency – perhaps the first in Toronto to secure this approval.